 Little Rock is the capital of Arkansas.
 And boasts the largest population.

-Further your career with Walmart, the state’s largest employer, headquartered in Bentonville.
+Further your career with Walmart, the state’s largest employer in Bentonville.

 And it’s important to note that the University of Arkansas is also one of the largest employers in the state.

 So, if you are looking for a new job, sharpen that resume.
 Then move to Arkansas and get to work.